 By Allen Field

-The Richmond Neighborhood Association held its monthly meeting September 13.
-Meetings are held via Zoom the second Monday of the month, 6:30-8:30 pm.
-Preregistration is required; the link to preregister is on the Agenda, which is posted to the RNA’s website, richmondpdx.org, and sent out to the RNA Announce listserv.
+The Richmond Neighborhood Association held its monthly meeting on September 12.
+Zoom meetings are the second Monday of the month, 7-9 pm.
+The link to preregister is on the agenda, which is posted to richmondpdx.org and the RNA Announce listserv.
 To be added to the listserv, email email@example.com.

 Sunnyside Neighborhood Association